Web conferencing

 • There is no dial-in feature for using the VoIP features.
 Users need to invest in a third-party solution.

 • The interface is more akin to accounting software.
-It’s grey and white and not very inspirational.
+It’s gray and white and not very inspirational.

 6. Blue Jeans